-Now, what if you need truly serious power from your palm-sized PC?
-Then you'll either want to go for Intel's quad-core Skull Canyon NUC, profiled as an option below, or the brand new Intel STX form factor (shown at right), which is just a bit larger than the NUC but a whole lot more powerful.
+Need even more power?
+There are two additional possibilities you may want to consider.
+You can go for Intel's quad-core Skull Canyon NUC, listed as an optional upgrade in this guide, or the new Intel STX form factor (shown below), which is just a bit larger than the NUC but a whole lot more powerful.
 To jump up to STX power (which allows the use of Intel's fastest desktop-class quad-core chips for the price of a mid-range dual-core NUC!), see our STX Buyer's Guide.

 Need help building your NUC?
 See our hands-on PC Builder's Guide, which will show you not only how to put together your NUC, but also how to attach it to a touchscreen monitor for the ultimate NUC PC experience!
 To discuss this build, feel free to stop by our Reader Forum.
 And if you decide you don't need something quite this small, check out the other options in our Small Form Factor Build Guides, which leverage the power of midrange and high-end desktop-class processors.